AnshMittal1811/TensorflowCourse/README.md

 1. Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning (Completed)

-2. Convolutional Neural Network in TensorFlow
+2. Convolutional Neural Network in TensorFlow (Completed)

 3. NLP in TensorFlow (To be done)

-4. Sequence, Time Series, and Prediction
+4. Sequence, Time Series, and Prediction (Completed)